dsplaisted/strongnamer/README.md

 More on PrivateAssets [here.](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets)

-### [Q] I would like to release my project as a NuGet package, should I do something special?
+### [Q] I would like to release my project as a NuGet package.
+Should I do something special?

 If you are manually editing you ``nuspec`` file, make sure to add [StrongNamer] dependency like this:
 ``` xml